fabianzelaya/java-intro/README.md

 Java has a huge developer community.

+## It is used for:

+- Mobile applications (specially Android apps)
+- Desktop applications
+- Web applications
+- Web servers and application servers
+- Games
+- Database connection
+- And much, much more!

 ## Thanks for watching!

 If you liked my coding then follow me on my [Instagram](https://www.instagram.com/fabianzelayahn/) account.